-OPEC doesn't want prices too high, or for alternative fuel sources to start to look good again.
-OPEC's target price for oil is $70-$80 a barrel.
-But U.S. shale producers need $40-$50 a barrel to pay the high-yield bonds they used for financing.
+OPEC doesn't want prices to be too high or for alternative fuel sources to start to look good again.
+OPEC members are generally looking for a target price for oil of $70 to $80 a barrel, but U.S. shale producers need $40 to $50 a barrel to pay the high-yield bonds they used for financing.
 Until 2016, OPEC accepted the lower price to maintain market share.

 Comparison to Past Oil Price Hikes

-2013.
-In late August 2013, prices for October delivery of Brent crude oil rose to $115.59/barrel, the highest in six months.
-Prices for West Texas Intermediate crude rose to $109.98/barrel, a two-year high.
+In late August 2013, prices for October delivery of Brent crude oil rose to $115.59 a barrel, the highest in six months.
+Prices for West Texas Intermediate crude rose to $109.01 a barrel, the highest in 18 months.
 Traders bid up prices after the United States announced it would use airstrikes to punish Syria's President Assad for using chemical weapons to kill hundreds of civilians.

-On July 18, 2013, oil prices hit $109.71/barrel for Brent crude oil.
+On July 18, 2013, oil prices hit $109.71 a barrel for Brent crude oil.
 The catalyst was the removal of Egypt's President Morsi from office.
 Commodities traders worried, without reason, that Egypt would close the Suez Canal if unrest spread.

 In January 2013, oil prices rose when Iran played war games near the Straits of Hormuz.
 Traders saw that as a potential threat to this strategic shipping lane.
-By February 8, oil had reached $118.90/barrel.
-That sent gas prices to $3.85 a gallon by February 25.
+By February 8, oil had reached $118.90 a barrel.
+That sent gas prices to $3.78 a gallon by February 25.

-By March, Brent crude oil peaked at $125/barrel.
-It settled to $95/barrel in June, but rose to $113.36 by August.
-Normally, oil prices drop in the fall and winter.
-But this year, commodities futures traders were bidding up oil prices to offset the Fed's expansive monetary policy.
-They were betting the dollar would drop and drive up oil prices.
+By March, Brent crude oil peaked at $128.14 a barrel.
+It settled to around $90 a barrel in the third week of June but rose to $117.45 by August.
+Normally, oil prices drop in the fall and winter, but that year, commodities futures traders were bidding up oil prices to offset the Federal Reserve's expansive monetary policy.
+They were betting that the dollar would drop and drive up oil prices.
 They were wrong about the dollar, but oil prices rose despite lower demand.

-2011.
-Crude oil prices reached a high of $113.93 April 29, 2011.
-Prices had been increasing steadily since February 2009, when they dropped to $39/barrel.
+Crude oil prices reached a high of $113.93 a barrel on April 29.
+Prices had been increasing steadily since February 2009, when they dropped to $39 a barrel.
 They hovered at a comfortable $70-$80 a barrel until late 2010.
 High oil prices translate to high gas prices.
 Petroleum is also an ingredient in fertilizer.
 This, combined with higher transportation costs, increases food prices.
 The forces driving high oil prices were similar to what happened when oil hit an all-time high in 2008.

-The EIA pinned part of the blame on volatility in Venezuela and Nigeria and an increase of demand from China.
+The Energy Information Administration pinned part of the blame on volatility in Venezuela and Nigeria and an increase of demand from China.
 It also questioned whether an influx of investment money into commodities markets could have affected prices.
 Investors were stampeding out of the falling real estate and stock markets.
 They diverted their funds to oil futures instead.
 This sudden surge drove up oil prices.